 Study Subject: Any Subject

 Employer: The Aga Khan Foundation

-Scholarship Description: The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from developing countries who have no other means of financing their studies.
-Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.
+Description: The Aga Khan Foundation provides a limited Number of Awards each year for postgraduate studies to outstanding students from developing countries who have no other means of financing their studies.
+The studentships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.
 The Foundation gives priority to requests for Master’s level courses but is also willing to consider applications for PhD programmes, when doctoral degrees are necessary for the career objectives of the student.
 Requests will also be considered for travel and study awards for PhD students doing their research in Third World countries on topics judged to be of interest to the Aga Khan Development Network.
 Applications for short-term courses are not considered; neither are applications from students who have already started their course of study.

 The Foundation accepts applications from countries where it has branches, affiliates or other AKDN agencies which can help with processing applications and interviewing applicants.
 At present, these are Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Syria, Egypt, Kenya, Tanzania, Uganda, Mozambique, Madagascar, France, Portugal, UK, USA and Canada.

 The main criteria for selecting award winners are: l) excellent academic records, 2) genuine financial need, 3) admission to a reputable institution of higher learning and 4) thoughtful and coherent educational and career plans.
 Candidates are also evaluated on their extra-curricular interests and achievements, potential to achieve their goals and likelihood to succeed in a foreign academic environment.
 Applicants are expected to have some years of work experience in their field of interest.